Authentic French Tarte Tatin Recipe (Classic Upside-Down Apple Tart)

 Hello!
-I’m Cassandre and today on caramel loafing, I’m sharing one of the most classic and comforting French desserts: Tarte Tatin (Upside-Down Apple Tart).
+I’m Cassandre and today on Caramel Loafing, I’m sharing one of the most classic and comforting French desserts: Tarte Tatin (Upside-Down Apple Tart).

 Legend says the original Tarte Tatin was created by the Tatin sisters in France.
 They were so busy one day they forgot to line the pan with pastry before adding apples, so they baked the crust on top instead.
 The upside-down tart turned out delicious and became an instant classic.
-True or not, it just makes this dessert more loveable.
+True or not, it just makes this dessert even more lovable.

-We use a savory shortcrust pastry for extra depth of flavor.
-It’s incredibly versatile—delicious on its own, with jam, or even as a base for savory fillings like tuna salad!
+We use a classic pâte brisée (unsweetened shortcrust pastry) for extra depth and balance.
+It’s incredibly versatile—delicious on its own, with jam, or as a base for savory quiches or rustic tarts.

 If you love rustic fruit desserts, also try our French Fruit Galette, cozy Apple Crumble, homestyle French Cherry Clafoutis, or IKEA’s gluten-free favorite: IKEA Almond Cream Cake.